ikwak2/BEAT2AASIST/README.md

 ## Datasets

-The experiments are based on data provided by the **ICASSP 2026 Environmental Sound Deepfake Detection Challenge (ESDD) Challenge**,
+The experiments are based on data provided by the **ICASSP 2026 Environmental Sound Deepfake Detection Challenge (ESDD) Challenge**.

 The datasets can be accessed from [here](https://sites.google.com/view/esdd-challenge/esdd-challenges/esdd-1/dataset?authuser=0)